 The aim is to gradually expand the PCT-EPO Guidelines with each revision cycle.
-The major change in this eighth ninth edition is the further development of Part A, which now includes a new chapter sections on the form and signature of documents representation.
+The major change in this ninth edition is the further development of Part A, which now includes new sections on the form and signature of documents.

-Any indication from readers drawing attention to errors as well as suggestions for improvement is highly appreciated and may be sent by email to Department 5.2.2.15.3.1.1, PCT Affairs and Procedures Patent Filing Process and PCT Affairs, at international pct affairs@epo.org.
+Any indication from readers drawing attention to errors as well as suggestions for improvement is highly appreciated and may be sent by email to Department 5.3.1.1, Patent Filing Process and PCT Affairs, at international pct affairs@epo.org.